 We all want to be happy, but fewer and fewer of us seem to be achieving that goal.
-Statistics tell us that an increasing number of people in wealthy nations are suffering from anxiety and depression.
+For many years, statistics have been telling us that an increasing number of people in wealthy nations are suffering from anxiety and depression.

 Consumerism works to manipulate us into desiring material things and into believing that these things will make us happy.
 This, of course, isn’t true: an expensive new car, or even a big new house, can only bring a temporary kind of joy, as we will soon desire more stuff.
 It’s a never-ending cycle.